vazovn/OBiWoW-2025/CONTRIBUTING.md

 cd OBiWoW-2025
 ```

-### Step 3: Create Your Workshop Folder
+### Step 3: Add to Your Workshop Folder
-1. Navigate to the appropriate day folder (e.g., `Monday/`)
+1. Navigate to the appropriate day (e.g., `Monday/`) and project folder
-2. Copy the `example-workshop/` folder as a template
-3. Rename it to match your workshop (e.g., `monday-metagenomics-assembly/`)
-4. Add your materials:
+2. Add your materials:
    - Slides (PDF or PowerPoint)
    - Code/scripts
    - Data files (if small; use external links for large files)